X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-If we check the libs loaded by an Apache process we can notice that libdl is loaded:
+If we check the libs loaded by an Apache process we can notice that libdl is already loaded:

 ```
 gidorah@kaiju:~|⇒  sudo cat /proc/15922/maps | grep libdl